The Top Canadian Covered Call ETFs for Boosted Income

 You will also have a little reprieve regarding market volatility as they have some downside protection.

 **Of note, you must review each fund’s prospectus.
-They will have different strategies, and we recommend becoming familiar with them before buying one.
+They will have different strategies, and I recommend becoming familiar with them before buying one.
 If one would like to expand their knowledge in ETFs, these are great research points, along with niche growth ETFs, all-in-one ETFs, dividend ETFs, etc.

 This list is by no means an all-in-one guide